-The allocation priorities shown above are a reflection of the needs of the state and the restrictions of the programs.
-The Needs Assessment and Market Analysis showed a statewide need for affordable housing, homeless and special needs assistance, and community and economic development.
+Market Analysis showed a statewide need for affordable housing, homeless and special needs assistance, and community and economic development.
 Each of these priorities is addressed by the allocation, and is addressed by the program and funding type best suited to respond to the needs of the state.
 Funds contained in housing revolving loan funds may be used for owner occupied rehabilitation, rental rehabilitation, security deposits for those at risk of homelessness or experiencing homelessness, or down payment assistance.
-Funds contained in economic development revolving loan funds can be used to create jobs, retain jobs, or for microbusiness loans or for public facilities.
+Funds contained in economic development revolving loan funds can be used to create jobs, retain jobs, or for microbusiness loans.
 Therefore, an estimated \$5,000,000 of CDBG funding used to further housing related goals will be collected by local housing revolving loan funds.
 In addition, an estimated \$12,000,000 of CDBG funding used to further the "Create Jobs Through Economic Development Assistance and Job Training" goal will be collected by local economic development revolving loan funds.
 The "Special Projects" category contains funding that will be used toward pilot projects and projects not typically funded by the Division in order to best respond to the evolving needs of the state.